Design-Dude/ddLocale/README.md

 - [x] Supports language switching of static elements without reloading the page.
 - [x] Extends the Javascript ```String``` and ```Date``` functionality.
 - [x] Support for Right To Left (RTL) languages.
-- [ ] Support for word-by-word pluralization in the JSON language files.
+- [x] Support for word-by-word pluralization in the JSON language files.
-- [ ] Optional support for ordinal numbers with supporting rules defined for each language in external scripts.
+- [x] Optional support for ordinal numbers with supporting rules defined for each language in external scripts.
 - [x] Fully functional language menu with behavior settings and styling options.
-- [ ] Free (or 1 coffee).
+- [x] Free (a coffee would be much appriciated).

 ## Installation